zacheberhart-kd/Squirrel-Optimizer-BBO-NeurIPS20-automlorg/README.md

 # Squirrel: A Switching Hyperparameter Optimizer

+Forked version of the "Switching Squirrel" that includes a local installation and a run file.

+From the original authors:

 Motivated by the fact that different optimizers work well on different problems, our approach switches between different optimizers.
 Since the team names on the competition's leaderboard were randomly generated, consisting of an adjective and an animal with the same initial letter, we called our approach the Switching Squirrel, short, Squirrel.

 In our Squirrel framework, we switched between the following components: